 For all those regular yogis out there you’ll no doubt agree that the health benefits of yoga for both the mind and body are undeniable.

 During pregnancy yoga can help relieve the physical and emotional stresses that your body goes through.
-With my first pregnancy I continued practicing yoga up until I gave birth which wasn’t easy.
+With my first pregnancy I continued practising yoga up until I gave birth which wasn’t easy.

 It can also help to prepare your body for the arduous task of labour especially when you actively practice the breathing and meditation associated with yoga.